 You have a right to know why you have medication and what the medication is for.
 If you do not like taking a medication or if it gives you side effects (headaches, nausea, etc.), talk to your doctor.

-You cannot be forced to take a medication, but you need to be sure that you know what will happen to you if you do not take it.
+You cannot be forced to take a medication, but you need to be sure that you know how it will affect you if you do not take it.
 You should talk to your doctor about this decision.